 Michele Ellson's blog

-Welcome to this week’s edition of The Broad Brush, our weekly, two-sentence news review.
-Here’s this week’s news, in brief.
+Welcome to this week’s edition of The Broad Brush, our weekly two-sentence news review.
+Here’s what happened this week.